jdferreira/data-processing-book/en/modules/module5.md

 8. Submit your code and the answers to the quiz below to moodle.

-## Quiz:
+## After the class:
 1. Write an alternative regular expression to the one of step 3 having the same meaning but using different regular expression elements.

 2. Imagine you want to apply the first regular expression used in this module (three consecutive alanines) to the file `relevant_sequences_2.csv` instead of `sequences.csv`.
-What modifications would you have to do in the Python script to accommodate this change?
+Chnage the Python script to accommodate this change.
-Would the result be the equal to what you got in `relevant_sequences_1.csv`?
+Verify whether the result is equal to what you got in `relevant_sequences_1.csv`.

 **Note**: In case you want to explore regular expressions in more detail, we propose the following exercise:<br>
 What regular expression describes a molecular group that connects to GTP?